lotusknight/FlashByte/README.md

 # FlashByte
 Hello everyone！

-FlashByte, a lightweight native storage that efficiently caches intermediate data.
+FlashByte is a lightweight native storage that efficiently caches intermediate data.